Dherse/masterproef/content/4_phos.typ

     *Parsing* is the action of taking a stream of tokens, and turning it into a tree of nested elements that represent the grammatical structure of the program.
 ]

 Before parsing the language, one must first describe the grammar of the language.
+For the @phos programming language, the full grammar is present in @anx_phos_grammar.
 There exists many families of grammars as seen in @fig_parser_hierarchy.
 The more complex the grammar is, the more complex of a parser it will require.
 It is important to note that @fig_parser_hierarchy describes grammars not languages, languages can be expressed using multiple grammars, and some grammars for a given language can be simpler @cs143.
 Every grammar can be expressed with a grammar of a higher level, but the reverse is not true.

 @phos has an LL(K) grammar, meaning that it can be read from #strong[L]eft-to-right with #strong[L]eftmost derivation, with $k$ token lookahead, meaning that the parser can simply move left to right, only ever applying rules to elements on the left, and needs to look up to $k$ tokens ahead of the current position to know which rule to apply.
 This is a fairly complex grammar to express and to parse.
 The parser for @phos is implemented using the _Chumsky_ library (named after _Noam Chomsky_) in _Rust_ @chumsky. _Chumsky_ is a parser combinator generator, meaning that it allows the creation of complex parsers with relatively little code.
 Because of the properties of _Chunmsky_, the parser for the @phos language is fairly simple 1600 lines of code, and is relatively easy to understand.
 It is the task of the parser to use the @phos grammar to produce an #gloss("ast", long: true), this tree represents the syntax and groups tokens into meaningful elements.